U.S. small businesses to lobby Congress to oppose border tax

 The future of the tax remains shaky.
 President Donald Trump has refused to endorse it and many Republicans in the House and Senate are opposed.
 Furthermore, the effort to pass tax reform has stalled.

-Marc Short, the White House director of legislative affairs, said on Monday in a briefing with reporters that tax rate cuts remained a priority, a signal that sweeping tax reform could be dropped in favor of just reducing tax levels.

-But Joshua Baca, a spokesman for the coalition opposing the tax called Americans for Affordable Products, said they will continue to fight against it.
+But Joshua Baca, a spokesman for the coalition opposing the tax, said they will continue to fight against it.
 "The fight is not done.
 The people who control the process are still very much in favor of the border adjustment tax," Baca said.

 Emmett Kelly owns a gun store in Conroe, Texas, in the congressional district of Ways and Means Committee Chairman Kevin Brady, an advocate for the tax.
 Kelly will travel to Washington to argue tax would be devastating for gun retailers, noting that he imports about 80 percent of his inventory.

-"Everybody that I’ve talked to has shuddered when they heard what this border adjustment tax is going to cost," he said.
+"Everybody that I’ve talked to has shuttered when they heard what this border adjustment tax is going to cost," he said.

 Peter Sides, owner of the Robert M. Sides Family Music Centers which has five locations in Pennsylvania and New York, said 95 percent of the instruments and accessories sold in his store are imported.
 A price increase will hit his more frequent customers hardest - families with children with a budding interest in music.